Spongy01/Question-Paper-Generator/README.md

 </p>

-> This project, part of Reelo's backend internship evaluation, creates a Question Paper Generator.
+> This project is a Question Paper Generator.
 It takes the total marks and difficulty distribution as input to generate a custom question paper.

 ### Prerequisites